Remarks on Kawamata's effective non-vanishing conjecture for manifolds with trivial first Chern classes: Introduction

-Kodaira vanishing theorem asserts that $H^{i}(X,K_{X}\otimes L)=0$ for $i>0$ and any ample line bundle $L$ on a smooth projective variety\footnote{Throughout this paper, we work over the complex number field $\bC$.}\,$X$.
+Kodaira vanishing theorem asserts that $H^{i}(X,K_{X}\otimes L)=0$ for $i>0$ and any ample line bundle $L$ on a smooth projective variety $X$.
 It is natural to ask when $H^0(X, K_{X}\otimes L)$ does not vanish.
 For example, Fujita's freeness conjecture predicts that $|K_X\otimes L^{\otimes (\dim X+1)}|$ is base-point-free (hence has many global sections).
-Kawamata proposed the following conjecture in general settings. \begin{conjecture}[{Effective Non-vanishing Conjecture, \cite[Conjecture 2.1]{kawamata2}}] Let $X$ be a projective normal variety with at most log terminal singularities, $L$ a Cartier divisor on $X$.
+Kawamata proposed the following conjecture in general settings. \begin{conjecture}[{Effective Non-vanishing Conjecture, \cite[Conjecture 2.1]{kawamata2}, see also \cite{Ambro99}}] Let $X$ be a projective normal variety with at most log terminal singularities, $L$ a Cartier divisor on $X$.
 Assume that $L$ is nef and $L-K_{X}$ is nef and big.
 Then $H^{0}(X,L)\neq0$. \end{conjecture}

 Recall that a line bundle $L$ on $X$ is said to be {\it nef} if $L\cdot C\geq 0$ for any curve $C\subset X$, moreover, it is said to be {\it big} if $L^{\dim X}>0$.

 We are interested in this conjecture for manifolds with trivial first Chern classes.
 In particular, Kawamata's Effective Non-vanishing Conjecture predicts the following conjecture: